RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

 News
 ======
+- **02/2025**: My paper have been submitted to Editorial ManagerScience of the Total Environment.😐😐😐

+- **01/2025**: My paper was **rejected** by Atmospheric Pollution Research!!! 😠😠😠 I know it's not good enough yet, but I'll resubmit it somewhere else!

 - **01/2025**: My paper have been submitted and is currently under review by [26th International Symposium on Transportation and Traffic Theory (ISTTT26)](https://www.isttt2026.vtk.ed.tum.de/index.html): Layered Trajectory Map-Matching Theory: Hierarchical Decomposition Method.
 Working on the map-matching continues.
 This work follows my previews Sup-HMM map-matching model.

 - **09/2024**: The Computer Software Copyright Registration in China: Vision-Based Lane Detection System With Self-supervised Pre-training Through Masked Sequential Auto-encoders (VLD_SP-MSAE), granted on Sep.
 11, 2024, Patent number 2024R11L1180902.
 And we have published our [open source Lane Detection Code](https://github.com/RuohanLixyf/Lane-Detection-Self-Supervised-MSAE) on GitHub, including models and dataset.